kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 Now, when we know the name of the broken consumer and its leader, we can trigger the reelection:

-1. You need to port-forward the leader replica and trigger the leader reelection for that broken consumer
+1. You must port-forward the leader replica and trigger the leader reelection for that broken consumer:

 ```bash
 kubectl port-forward -n kyma-system eventing-nats-1 4222